Vsoto7697/Taskinator/README.md

 # Taskinator

 ## Description
-A task list organizer to make betetr organize your projects in order from tasks to do, tasks in progress and tasks completed.
+A task list organizer to make better organize your projects in order from tasks to do, tasks in progress and tasks completed.
 ## Installation

 Clone the repository locally and double click `index.html` or click on the link below in the usage section